mrzli/date-util/README.md

 #### `dateObjectToJsDate`

 Accepts exactly the same parameters as [dateObjectToUnixMilliseconds](#dateobjecttounixmilliseconds).
-It returns a Unix seconds timestamp.
-It returns the whole number, i.e. the milliseconds part is truncated (not rounded).
+It returns a native JavaScript `Date` object.

 ```ts
 const input: DateObject = {